Sackler-owned opioid maker goes global with O... | Taiwan News

 In internal documents, the lawsuits allege, Purdue illustrated the connection they had publicly denied between opioids and addiction with a graphic of a blue funnel.
 The top end was labeled “Pain treatment.”
 The bottom: “opioid addiction treatment.”
 The slideshow said they had an opportunity to become an “end-to-end provider” — opioids on the front end, and addiction treatment on the back end.

+“It is an attractive market,” the staff wrote, according to the Massachusetts complaint.
+“Large unmet need for vulnerable, underserved and stigmatized patient population suffering from substance abuse, dependence and addiction.”

-In its response to the court, the family’s lawyers wrote that the plan was proposed by a third-party private equity fund as a potential joint venture and “at the very most, Project Tango was mentioned in passing on a few occasions and the proposal was subsequently abandoned.”
-A press release issued by the Sacklers said no member of the family or board had an active role in the presentations or supported the proposal.
-It called the lawsuits “sensationalized” and “misleading.”
+In its response to the court, the family’s lawyers wrote that the plan was put forward by a third-party private equity fund as a potential joint venture and “at the very most, Project Tango was mentioned in passing on a few occasions and the proposal was subsequently abandoned.”
+A press release issued by the Sacklers said no member of the family or board had an active role in the presentations or supported the proposal, and called the lawsuits “sensationalized” and “misleading.”
 Purdue declined to comment.

+The lawsuit alleges that Purdue identified its own painkiller patients as a target market for naloxone — and that it could use its sales force already visiting doctors to promote opioids to also promote overdose reversal medication.
+They saw potential profits in government efforts to expand access to naloxone to stem the tide of overdose deaths, a toll that has soared to 400,000 since the American epidemic began.

+Project Tango fizzled in the U.S.; the family’s press release said Purdue’s board rejected it.

-But in Australia, Mundipharma embarked on a sweeping effort to promote naloxone.
+But half a world away, in Australia, Mundipharma embarked on an effort to promote naloxone that was sweeping and effective.

-In the document, the company suggested officials change Australia’s laws to allow for easier access to naloxone and establish a national, free take-home naloxone program.
+In the document, the company suggested that officials change the country’s laws to allow for easier access to naloxone, get naloxone into needle exchange programs, detox centers and supervised injecting clinics, and establish a national, free take-home naloxone program.

+“The Coroner should consider what is needed to realise the full public health benefits of this essential medicine,” Mundipharma wrote.

+During the coroner’s inquest, Mundipharma sent a staffer to court to testify about the benefits of naloxone nasal spray.
+According to a transcript, Mundipharma’s Medical Affairs Director, Brian Muller, came to court with samples of naloxone products, including Nyxoid.

-Health experts also praised the drug.
-The coroner ultimately recommended that Nyxoid be given to the state’s emergency responders.
+Health and addiction experts also praised the drug’s life-saving potential.
+In her written findings delivered in March, Coroner Harriet Grahame agreed that naloxone should be more widely distributed and Nyxoid given to the state’s paramedics, police agencies, doctors and hospital emergency departments.

-Mundipharma also paid for a drug policy institute’s study on naloxone that the federal government used as a blueprint for a 10 million Australian dollar ($6.8 million) pilot program to distribute naloxone, including Nyxoid.
-And in October, Australian Health Minister Greg Hunt announced the government would subsidize Nyxoid prescriptions.
+Mundipharma also paid for a drug policy institute’s study on naloxone that the federal government ultimately used as a blueprint for a 10 million Australian dollar ($6.8 million) pilot program to distribute naloxone, including Nyxoid.
+And in October, Australian Health Minister Greg Hunt announced that Australia’s government would subsidize Nyxoid prescriptions, meaning it costs Australians as little as AU$6.50 ($4.50) per pack, versus around AU$50 without the subsidy.

-In a statement, Mundipharma Australia denied its Nyxoid strategy had any connection to, or was influenced in any way, by Purdue’s Project Tango.
-Grand, the spokesman for Mundipharma Europe, also rejected any link.
+In a statement, Mundipharma Australia denied its Nyxoid push in the country had any connection to, or was influenced in any way, by Purdue’s Project Tango.

 “Mundipharma Australia and Purdue Pharma are independent companies,” the Australian company wrote.
 “Mundipharma Australia introduced Nyxoid to help meet a clear clinical need.”